cferdinandi/adventure/content/rules.md

 ## What you need to play

-1. **A set of polyhedral dice.** Adventure uses the following dice: D4, D6, D8, D10, and D20.
-If you don't have any, you can pick up [an affordable set from Kraken Dice](https://www.krakendice.com/) or [roll digital dice here](https://www.wizards.com/dnd/dice/dice.htm).
+1. **A set of dice.** Adventure uses polyhedral dice: D4, D6, D8, D10, and D20.
+If you don't have any, you can use the D6 variant detailed below.
 2. **Character sheets.** You can print them out from [the downloads page](/downloads).
 3. **Your imagination.** The most important part!